tristanoprofetto/neural-networks/ANN/README.md

 Inspired from the human brain, ANN's were first designed for the purpose of mimicing the way human brain operates in order to learn and solve problems.

 Network Architecture: two main components
-* FeedForward Mechanism: a sequence of linear, and non-linear functions applied to the input vector for a given number of hidden layers for producing an output.
+* **FeedForward Mechanism**: a sequence of linear, and non-linear functions applied to the input vector for a given number of hidden layers for producing an output.
-* Backpropagation: an algorithm which optimizes the model weights through a recursive formula of partial derivatives allowing the network to "learn".
+* **Backpropagation**: an algorithm which optimizes the model weights through a recursive formula of partial derivatives allowing the network to "learn".

 ### Understanding the FeedForward Mechanism